SAVA: Scalable Learning-Agnostic Data Valuation: Optimal Transport for Data Valuation

 \subsection{LAVA: Data valuation via calibrated OT gradients}

-As mentioned in \citet{just2023lava}, the OT distance is known to be insensitive to small differences while also being not robust to large deviations.
+As discussed in \citet{just2023lava}, the OT distance is known to be insensitive to small differences while also being not robust to large deviations.
 This feature is naturally suitable for detecting abnormal data points, i.e., disregarding normal variations in distances between clean data while being sensitive to abnormal distances of outlying points.
-Therefore, the gradient of the OT distance w.r.t. the probability mass associated with each point can be leveraged as a surrogate to measure the contribution of that point.
-More precisely, the gradient of the OT distance w.r.t. the probability mass of data points in the two datasets can be expressed:
+Therefore, the (sub)gradient of the OT distance w.r.t. the probability mass associated with each point can be leveraged as a surrogate to measure the contribution of that point.
+More precisely, the (sub)gradient of the OT distance w.r.t. the probability mass of data points in the two datasets can be expressed:

-Note that we can leverage the Sinkhorn algorithm to solve the entropic regularized OT, i.e., $\OT_{\varepsilon}(\mu_t, \mu_v)$, and obtain the optimal dual variables $(f^*, g^*)$ as its by-product, for computing the gradient of entropic regularized OT w.r.t. the mass of support data points of input measures.

-The dual solution is unique, up to a constant due to the redundant constraint $\sum_{i=1}^N \mu_t(z_i) = \sum_{i=1}^M \mu_v(z'_i) = 1$.
-Therefore, for measuring the gradients of the OT w.r.t. the probability mass of a given data point in each dataset,~\citet{just2023lava} calculate the \emph{calibrated gradients} (i.e., a sum of all elements equals to a zero vector) as
+The dual solution is unique up to a constant due to the redundant constraint $\sum_{i=1}^N \mu_t(z_i) = \sum_{i=1}^M \mu_v(z'_i) = 1$.
+Therefore, for measuring the subgradients of the OT w.r.t. the probability mass of a given data point in each dataset,~\citet{just2023lava} propose to calculate the \emph{calibrated gradients} (i.e., a sum of all elements equals to zero)\footnote{To remove the degree of freedom which comes from the fact that one among all row/column sum constraints for the transport polytope is redundant, among the OT subgradients, we fix the zero-sum subgradient following the convention in~\citet{Cuturi-2014-Fast} and the calibrated approach in \emph{LAVA}~\citep{just2023lava}.} as

 The calibrated gradients predict how the OT distance changes as more probability mass is shifted to a given data point.
 This can be interpreted as a measurement of the contribution of the data point to the OT.
 Additionally, if we want a training set to match the distribution of the validation dataset, then either removing or reducing the mass of data points with large positive gradients, while increasing the mass of data points with large negative gradients can be expected to reduce their OT distance.
 Therefore, as demonstrated in~\citet{just2023lava}, the calibrated gradients provide a powerful tool to detect and prune abnormal or irrelevant data in various applications.